Senate Passes 2-Year Budget Deal And Sends It To Trump

 However, it wasn't enough to convince many fiscal conservatives who were opposed to the significant spending.
 Before Thursday's vote, several Republicans, including Texas Sen. Ted Cruz and Florida Sen. Marco Rubio said they would be voting against the plan.

-Sen. Rand Paul, R-Kentucky, said the deal marked the death of the fiscally conservative Tea Party.
-Paul called the move part of a spending problem in Washington, D.C. and binds future generations to massive levels of debt.
+Sen. Rand Paul, R-Ky., said the deal marked the death of the fiscally conservative Tea Party movement.
+Paul called the move part of a spending problem in Washington, D.C., and said it binds future generations to massive levels of debt.

-He urged America to "wake up," and said the deal merged the Republicans and Democrats into "one party of big spenders."
+He urged America to "wake up" and said the deal merged the Republicans and Democrats into "one party of big spenders."

 "This may well be the most fiscally irresponsible thing we've done in the history of the United States," Paul warned.
 "What is irresponsible is a Congress that believes they are Santa Claus and they can be everything to everyone and everything is free."